CSS Animation Classes For Kids, Class 1

 - Description, summary (repo)

 - Reference site for students (site, repo)

-It’s crucial that students have their own CodePen accounts prior to class; I have found that sharing a single designated account creates loads of log in and live preview issues.
-I’ve also noticed that most kids this age have school assigned emails, which is all they will need.
+It’s best that students have their own CodePen accounts prior to class; I have found that sharing a single account works, but some students will quickly hit limitations with this approach.
+Most kids this age have school assigned emails, which is all they will need.
 I am also sure to confirm whether or not a modern browser (like Chrome) is installed on all computers prior to class.